AFoletti/BTForceManager/DEPLOYMENT.md

 docker compose up -d --build
 ```

-This builds the backend (runs Alembic migrations automatically on start against the bind-mounted `data/btforce.db`, then starts the API server - no seeding/import step) and the frontend (nginx serving the built React app, proxying `/api/*` to the backend).
+What this does, in order:

+1. Builds the backend and frontend images.
+2. On container start, the backend entrypoint checks for `/data/btforce.db`; if it's missing (fresh `./data` folder), it copies `data/renameme.btforce.db` to `data/btforce.db` to seed a ready-to-use database.
+An existing live `btforce.db` is **never** overwritten by this step.
+3. Runs Alembic migrations against `data/btforce.db`.
+4. Starts the FastAPI server, then nginx (frontend) proxying `/api/*` to the backend.

 ## 5. Verify it's running